1983 French Open – Women's singles

 Chris Evert defeated Mima Jaušovec in the final, 6–1, 6–2 to win the women's singles tennis title at the 1983 French Open.
-It was her fifth French Open singles title and her 15th major singles title overall.
+It was her fifth French Open singles title and 15th major singles title overall.

 Martina Navratilova was the defending champion, but was defeated in the fourth round by Kathy Horvath.
-It was her only loss for the entire year and ended a 39 match winning streak.
+It was her only loss for the entire year and ended a 39-match winning streak.
+Horvath's victory is regarded by several commentators as one of the greatest upsets in tennis history.

-This edition of the French Open was the first to have a 128-player main draw.
+This was the first edition of the tournament to have a 128-player main draw in the women's singles.

-This tournament marked the first major appearance of future world No. 1 and 22-time major champion Steffi Graf.
-At 13 years, 11 months and 9 days of age, Graf became the youngest player to compete in the main draw of a major.
-This was the final major appearance for former world No. 1 and seven-time major champion Evonne Goolagong.
+This tournament marked the first major appearance of future 22-time major champion, Olympic gold medalist, and world No. 1 Steffi Graf.
+At 13 years, 11 months and 9 days of age, she was the youngest player to compete in the main draw of a major.
+This was also the final major appearance of former world No. 1 and seven-time major champion Evonne Goolagong.